Hardcover Books

 First Triumph

 It is morning.
 The forest is still dark, but the sky is becoming blue.
-Ja is 5 years old.
+Ja is 5 winters old.
 He sits a little back in the cave opening with his mother.
 Light throws down a slender, brightening veil upon them. … Continue reading

 Posted in Short Story